Industry Expectations and Skill Demands in Quantum Software Testing: Background

-Recent research emphasizes that educational programs and professional training must address this duality between technical and human dimensions of testing \cite{lima2023software, valle2023soft, florea2019skills, sanchez2020beyond, gurcan2022evolution}.
-Analyses of curricula and job markets show persistent mismatches between academic preparation and industry expectations, with employers prioritizing candidates who demonstrate both automation competence and communication ability \cite{lima2023software, valle2023soft}.
-As testing increasingly relies on automation and cross-functional collaboration, organizations seek professionals who can interpret complex results, reason about system behavior, and communicate findings effectively across disciplinary boundaries \cite{gurcan2022evolution, florea2019global}.
-Overall, the literature establishes that the evolution of testing practice depends not only on technological innovation but also on the cultivation of hybrid skill sets that combine computational precision with human judgment \cite{florea2018software, florea2019global, gurcan2022evolution, valle2023soft, sanchez2020beyond, kochhar2019practitioners}..
+Educational programs and professional training increasingly need to address the dual technical and human dimensions of testing, as curricula and job-market studies report persistent mismatches between academic preparation and industry expectations \cite{lima2023software, valle2023soft, florea2019skills, sanchez2020beyond, gurcan2022evolution}.
+Employers therefore prioritize hybrid profiles that combine automation competence with the ability to interpret results, reason about system behavior, and communicate effectively in cross-functional settings \cite{lima2023software, valle2023soft, gurcan2022evolution, florea2019global}.
+Overall, the literature suggests that advances in testing depend not only on technological innovation but also on cultivating such blended skill sets that integrate computational precision with human judgment \cite{florea2018software, florea2019global, gurcan2022evolution, valle2023soft, sanchez2020beyond, kochhar2019practitioners}.